jonallured/braze_ruby/README.md

-# Appboy
+# BrazeRuby

-A wrapper for the Appboy REST API.
+A wrapper for the Braze REST API.
+Forked from https://github.com/DynamoMTL/appboy

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'appboy'
+    gem 'braze_ruby'

 And then execute: